Two weeks ago I mentioned I was part of a cool DIY project/contest/challenge with some amazing bloggers.

 Angel watching over her.

-Aka- my gramma who she was named after.
+Aka- my gramma, who we named her after.

-That desk was a hand me down from my bestie Rebecca’s daughter’s room.
+That desk was a hand-me-down from Rebecca’s daughter’s room.

-I didn’t do anything to it but have plans eventually……
+I did nothing to it but have plans, eventually……

 The only change I made to the desk is I painted this Ikea chair from Annie’s room purple.